mark-mcdermott/ruxtmin/README.md

 This uses Nuxt 2 as a frontend and Rails 7 as a backend API and uses very simple implementation of Rail's Active Storage for local file upload and image display.

 ## Requirements
-This uses a small custom bash command called [puravida](https://github.com/mark-mcdermott/puravida) - it's just a simple one-liner I wrote and use to replace having to use `mkdir` and `touch`.
+This readme uses a small custom bash command called [puravida](https://github.com/mark-mcdermott/puravida) - it's just a simple one-liner I wrote to replace having to use `mkdir` and `touch`.
 Instead of `mkdir folder && touch file.txt`, you can do `puravida folder/file.txt`.
 It's also a cleaner replacement for multiline text insertion.
 Instead of doing:
 ```
 mkdir folder
 cat >> folder/file.txt << 'END'